I am one of the visitors of your web page (http://www.athensguide.com ) and I am really glad of what you are writing

 know that all your information is helpful and very organized.
 Great work!

-I discovered your Athens Survival Guide yestarday and I was so happy to see
+I discovered your Athens Survival Guide yesterday and I was so happy to see

 such a detailed, informative and well presented guide to my hometown.
 I just